 ItemWriterwrites an information of an item to the output one item at a time.
 An

 The following figure illustrates the relationships of these components:

-This blog post has taught us five things:
+This blog post has taught you five things:

-- We should use Spring Batch because it solves the problems caused by handwritten batch jobs.
+- You should use Spring Batch because it solves the problems caused by handwritten batch jobs.